Chincheron/shenandoah-mussel-mark-recapture/doc/Steps Taken.md

 ## Additional steps taken:

-1. Confirm that QC issues found by Ellie were handle appropriately.
+1. Confirm that QC issues found by Ellie were handled appropriately.
+    1. Load raw data
+    2. Initial filtering to relevant rows/columns
+    3. Export each sampling occasion and summary to csv file for review.
+    4. Review Ellie's QC files to confirm handling of issues